laurap-dev/gradebook-docs/faq.md

 **Possible causes:**
 - No students selected
-- No data in gradebook
+- No data in GradeBook
 - Report generation failed

 **Solutions:**